JacksonRudd/When/Readme.md

 ## Next

-- delete an event
+- It should remember events I create, and those events should be searchable

 ## Backlog

-- It should remember events I create, and those events should be searchable

 - I can't get autofill to stop showing up
 - We need more events